Rade58/next-ecommerce-prisma/README.md

 export default handler;
 ```

-WE CAN HIT THE TOUTE TO CREATE BUNCH OF PRODUCTS
+WE CAN HIT THE ROUTE TO CREATE BUNCH OF PRODUCTS

 ```
 yarn dev